tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 Open `zero_coupon_bonds.py` to review the solution and explain the process of valuing a zero-coupon bond:

-- The `present_value` function allows us to value the promised future value of the bond upon its maturity.
+- The `calculate_present_value` function allows us to value the promised future value of the bond upon its maturity.

-- Because the `present_value` formula is merely a manipulation of the `future_value` formula in the previous activity, its parameters are generally equivalent as well:
+- Because the `calculate_present_value` formula is merely a manipulation of the `future_value` formula in the previous activity, its parameters are generally equivalent as well:

   - `future_value`: The face value or maturity value of the bond; the lump sum distributed at the end of the duration of the bond.

-  - `interest_rate`: The rate at which we discount the future value or maturity value over the duration of the bond.
+  - `discount_rate`: The rate at which we discount the future value or maturity value over the duration of the bond.

   - `compounding_periods`: The compounding periods (assumed to be 1 for bonds).